Montimage/PropertyGeneration/README.md

 | `created_at`  | TIMESTAMP | Automatically set when the property is added.                                                  |
 | `name`        | TEXT      | The filename (or unique name) representing the property.
 Must be unique.                       |

-### `protocols`
-Stores protocol names and their attribute definitions as used by MMT.
+`protocols`: Stores protocol names and their attribute definitions as used by MMT.

 | Column       | Type   | Description                                                                  |
 |--------------|--------|------------------------------------------------------------------------------|